Home ยป Korean Soup and Stew ยป How to Make Korean Style Dashi Stock

 Korean Soup Stock

-Among others, dried kelp and dried anchovy stock (Dashima Myeolchi Yuksu, 다시마 멸치 육수) is the most commonly used soup stock in Korean cooking.
-For even more complex flavor, some Koreans add dried shiitake mushroom, the white part of green onion (close to the root) and/or Korean radish (daikon radish) on top of this.
+Among the various soup stocks in Korean cooking, dried kelp and dried anchovy stock (Dashima Myeolchi Yuksu, 다시마 멸치 육수) is the most commonly used.
+For a more complex and layered flavor, some Koreans enhance it by adding dried shiitake mushrooms, the white part of green onions (near the root), and/or Korean radish (daikon).

 • 6 cups water